fulldecent/blog.phor.net/_posts/2025-02-04-half-your-food-illegal-in-europe.md

 * Are there are specific foods you would like to research whether they are legal in Europe?
 * Do you or your kids have a reaction to some best selling foods?
 * How much do you care about understanding the food you put in your or your kids' mouth?
-* Where do you thing you could find many EU illegal foods in the US?
+* Where do you think you could find many EU illegal foods in the US?